Meditations from the Gnostic Scriptures

 • The St. Pachomius Library offers a comprehensive collection of early Christian writings with emphasis on sources of the Orthodox Christian tradition.

-• An excellent collection of Apocryphal and other non-canonical texts is found at the Wesley Center - Noncanonical Literature page.
+• An excellent collection of Apocrypha, including Old Testiment Apocrypha, Old Testiment Pseudepigraph and other non-canonical texts is found at the Wesley Center Noncanonical Literature page.

-• Another site with a good collection of texts and commentary is the Early Christian Writings site.
+• Another site with a fair collection of texts and commentary is the Early Christian Writings site.
+(This site has copied many of our older files, and references many documents from our collection.)

 An Important Note on Internet Text Collections

-Almost all of the several dozen internet sites with collections of texts similar to our own obtained their material by directly or indirectly copying files present at the Gnosis Archive.
-Ours was perhaps the first major collection of such texts to appear on "the web" (in 1994), and thus has served as a source for others creating "their own" collections.
+Almost all of the several dozen internet sites with collections of texts similar to our own obtained their material by directly or indirectly copying some files present at the Gnosis Archive.
+Ours was perhaps the first major collection of such texts to appear on "the web" in 1994, and thus has served as a source for others creating "their own" collections.

-Unfortunately several transcription errors present in the massive amount of material added to the Gnosis Archive in our first years have in this repeated process of "copying" been very widely propagated.
-Over the years, we have made many corrections.
-Unfortunately, it appears that very few of the sites copying texts from this collection have taken the time to read, edit and correct the texts!
-This is of course exactly how the manuscript tradition has propagated errors in the past centuries, though with vastly different "technologies" of reproduction.
+Unfortunately transcription errors, typos, and primitive HTML formatting were present in the massive amount of material added to the Gnosis Archive in our first years; in a repeated process of "copying" they have been very widely propagated around the internet.
+Over nearly two decades we have made many corrections to these texts.
+It appears that few of the sites copying material from this collection have taken the time to read, edit and correct the texts!
+This is of course exactly how the manuscript tradition has propagated errors in the past centuries, though with vastly different technologies of reproduction.